UNC Asheville "Celebrates Middle School Success" Through the Arts

 UNC Asheville recognizes that middle school is a pivotal and critical moment for students setting the stage for the sometimes overwhelming and daunting transition to high school.
 We want students firmly planted on the road to college success and are committed to working alongside educators and parents to make this happen.
 As the only public four-year liberal arts university in the area, UNC Asheville has a unique responsibility and opportunity to pave the way for students in the region to attend a prestigious university close to home.
 UNC Asheville’s strategic plan identifies “seek[ing] and serv[ing] North Carolina’s most promising students, regardless of need, and facilitat[ing] their path to graduation” as a strategic priority.

-The fifth annual "Celebrate Middle School Success Through the Arts" exhibit will be displayed on UNC Asheville's Sherrill Center Concourse throughout the month of March 2018, with an Opening Reception hosted by Interim Chancellor Dr. Joseph Urgo.
+The sixth annual "Celebrate Middle School Success Through the Arts" exhibit will be displayed on UNC Asheville's Sherrill Center Concourse throughout the month of March 2019, with an Opening Reception hosted by Chancellor Nancy J. Cable on March 13th from 4:30-6:00 in the Ingles Mountain View Room in the Sherrill Center.
 The exhibit and reception are free and open to the public.
 View the flyer for more information.

 Meet Our Partners: